The City (1999 film)

-EL Madina (المدينة, La Ville) is a 1999 Egyptian French drama film directed by Yousry Nasrallah produced by Humber Balsa, Gabriel Khoury and Mariann Khoury.
+EL Madina (المدينة, La Ville) is a 1999 Egyptian French drama film directed by Yousry Nasrallah produced by Humber Balsa, Gabriel Khoury and Marianne Khoury.
 Written by Nasser Abdel-Rahmane, Claire Denis and Yousry Nasrallah.

 Summary

 According to an Arabic movie database, the film revolves around a young Egyptian man, Ali Bassem Samra with acting ambitions but lives in a poor neighborhood.
 His father Ahmed Fouad Selim has high expectations of him, wanting Ali to work with him in an industry.
 Ali's dream is to travel across the world and become an actor.
 So he travels to Paris and decides to live there, but faces some obstacles and gets in trouble, which leads to his memory loss.
 He moves back to Egypt and starts over.

 Background

 In Albawaba Entertainment web page, an article named "El-Madina: Two Movies in One, Egyptian Frame of French Plot" states that the French Cultural Center premiered el-Madina, by Yousri Nasrallah in 1999.
 It wasn't his most recent work, but it was still new to Beirut.
 Nasrallah is quite possibly Egypt's most-respected independent filmmaker.
 His work is dedicated to capturing Egyptian society.
 He has been praised for the critical yet compassionate eye his camera casts upon the average Egyptian.
 El-Madina had two separate films, the Egyptian framing story and the central plot set in France.
 Then funding difficulties left him with only enough money for a two-hour production, so he re-wrote his screenplay, effectively squeezing two films into one.

 The film took place in Egypt and France.